Who we are

 and mana.

-South Auckland is rich in potential but is also shaped by deep, persistent inequities.
+South Auckland community is rich in potential but is also shaped by deep, persistent inequities.
 Many whānau face the impacts of intergenerational trauma, poverty, housing stress and disconnection.
 Formal services can feel clinical, culturally disconnected, or simply hard to access.

 Yet in these same communities are powerful, untapped leaders – people who’ve walked through adversity and now feel called to serve others.
 But they are often isolated, under-resourced and unsupported.
 Without help, many burn out, give up, or never get started.

-Whakamana Ora stands in the gap, supporting people with lived experience to become trusted community leaders who prevent harm, foster belonging and drive transformation.
+Whakamana Ora stands in the gap, supporting people with lived experience of harship to become trusted community leaders who prevent harm, foster belonging and drive transformation.
 We believe those closest to the challenges are also closest to the solutions – and we are here to walk alongside them.

 What makes us unique?